Parmeetsinghsaluja/Course_Manager_Faculty_Application_React/README.md

-This is a Web Application which is based on Faculty Application
+This is a Web Application which is based on Faculty Application of Course Management System

 The following features will be implemented in this application:
 Courses - faculty can create a list of courses